 - Studying in Manchester

 - Studying in Coventry

 Here’s all about student cities and resources in the U.K.

-QS Rankings, in addition to their university lists, also publish a list of best student cities for international students.
-It is built out of indicators that include university rankings, student mix, desirability, employer activity, affordability and student view.
+QS Rankings, in addition to their university lists, also publish a list of the best student cities for international students.
+It is built out of indicators that include university rankings, student mix, desirability, employer activity, affordability, and student view.
 And this was their 2021 list…

 |UK Ranking||World Ranking||Cities|

 If you are not living on campus, choosing a place to live is probably the next big decision you will have to make after courses and university.
 How, you ask?
 Cost-time benefit analysis.
 You balance travel time (to and from your university), cost of travel and cost of living, because, let us face it, places like London aren’t easily affordable.